-If no LDAP configuration is displayed, click Create Ldap to create one.
+If no LDAP configuration is displayed, click Create LDAP to create one.
 If an LDAP configuration record is already displayed, click to open the Actions menu for the existing LDAP configuration and select Edit.

 Enter the details of your LDAP server:

-Specify the URI of each DC in the format
+Specify each URI in the format

 <address>can be either a DNS name or an IP address.